Minimally Invasive Parathyroidectomy Options

 How does an endoscopic parathyroidectomy work?

 This procedure is sometimes also known as minimally invasive video-assisted parathyroidectomy.
-The surgeon uses an endoscope, a thin, flexible tube that includes a light and a high-definition camera.
+The surgeon uses an endoscope, a thin tube that includes a light and a high-definition camera.
 The endoscope provides a magnified, highly detailed view of the parathyroid glands and the structures around them.
-This means we can identify and remove an overactive parathyroid gland without the need for open surgery.
+This means an overactive parathyroid gland can be identified and removed without the need for open surgery.

 Is this procedure right for me?